munichmakerlab/trello-newsletter-mc/README.md

 ## Mailchimp setup

 We require a Mailchimp template that serves as the basis of the newsletter.
-Create a template, and in that create a normal Text block, with a "%TITLE%" and "%CONTENT%" placeholder.
+Create a template, and in that create a normal Text block, with a ``%TITLE%`` and ``%CONTENT%`` placeholder.
 That text block will be replicated and the placeholders replaced with the texts from trello.

 ## Trello Setup